UCSF AIDS Research Institute Strategic Support – Call for Proposals

 - A research focus on HIV/AIDS

 Submissions must include a cover letter, budget, and budget justification.
-The cover letter must detail the need for the funding request, describe the project, and should outline the benefit to ARI stakeholders and UCSF as well as the potential impact for advancing the field of HIV/AIDS research.
+The cover letter must provide justification for the funding request, and should outline the benefit to ARI stakeholders and UCSF, as well as the potential impact for advancing the field of HIV/AIDS research.
 The budget may not exceed $20,000, and subcontracts are not permitted.
 Because this is an internal UCSF grant, no indirect costs will be accepted.
-Carry-forward requests or extensions are not automatic and require prior approval with request and justification submitted 90 days prior to the end of the award year.
-For multi-year awards, if progress is not made during any given period, the ARI director retains the right to discontinue or retract funding.
+Carry-forward funding is not guaranteed and requires prior approval.
+For multi-year awards, if progress is not made during any given period, the ARI director retains the right to discontinue funding.